astrokit/battleship/README.md

 During gameplay, the board displays outcomes using symbols:

-* ≈ denotes hitting the water.
+* ≈ miss
-* ╳ signifies a successful hit on an opponent's ship.
+* ╳ hit

-Victory in the game is achieved by successfully sinking all the opponent's ships before the opponent accomplishes the same feat.
-Strategic planning and precise targeting are crucial to emerging victorious in this tactical naval battle.
+To win the game, the player has to sink all the opponent's ships before the opponent does the same.